nhsengland/evalsense/README.md

 - `source .venv/bin/activate`
 - `pre-commit install`

-To setup the Node environment for the LLM evaluation guide (located under [`guide/`](https://github.com/nhsengland/llmscope/tree/main/guide)):
+To setup the Node environment for the LLM evaluation guide (located under [`guide/`](https://github.com/nhsengland/evalsense/tree/main/guide)):

 - Install [node](https://nodejs.org/en/download) if it's not installed already
 - `npm install` in the `guide/` directory
 - `npm run start` to run the development server

 ## Usage
-For an example illustrating the usage of LLMScope, please check the [Demo notebook](https://github.com/nhsengland/llmscope/blob/main/notebooks/Demo.ipynb) under the `notebooks/` folder.
+For an example illustrating the usage of EvalSense, please check the [Demo notebook](https://github.com/nhsengland/evalsense/blob/main/notebooks/Demo.ipynb) under the `notebooks/` folder.

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch (`git checkout -b feature/amazing-feature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

 _See [CONTRIBUTING.md](./CONTRIBUTING.md) for detailed guidance._